-The VPN has only been around for a few years, but the full company name is Avast Software s.r.o.
+This VPN has only been around for a few years, but the full company name is Avast has been around for a while.

 I’ll answer all of those questions (and more) in this review of Avast VPN.

 Avast Secureline was launched in 2014 in Prague, Czech Republic.
 Although the company Avast has been around for a while – since 1988.

 The VPN service itself supports the following devices and operating systems: